Teaching: Reviewing first steps and Developing the next

-All participants should have completed a small amount of teaching within the University of Oxford (e.g. a tutorial(s); small group teaching session(s); a laboratory demonstration(s) etc.) and should be prepared to discuss their teaching experience with peers during the workshop.
+All participants should have completed a small amount of teaching within the University of Oxford (e.g. a tutorial(s); small group teaching session(s); a laboratory demonstration(s) etc.).
+The workshop is discussion rather than lecture based; you should therefore come prepared to discuss your teaching experience with peers during the workshop.

 DPhil students and postdoctoral researchers who have recently had their first experience of teaching in MPLS.

 NUMBER OF PLACES